caloni/journal/content/posts/mousetool.md

 MouseTool was originally a open source tool.
 That means the lastest open source code is available, right?
 Wrong.
 Actually, I was unable to find it in every place I looked for.

-Fortunately, my friend Marcio Andrey [2] has got the source, and just like me, he wanted to make it available to everyone who would like to use it and change it.
-That's why I'm publishing it here.
+Fortunately, my friend [Marcio Andrey] has got the source, and just like me, he wanted to make it available to everyone who would like to use it and change it.
+That's why I'm publishing it in [GitHub].
 It's free, and it's 4all =).

 Let's make use of this source and show how to explore a code not written by us.
 Normally the first things to do are: download the compacted file and extract the files into a new folder.
 So we find the project file (in this case, MouseTool.dsw) and try to open it.
 The result is a total failure, because I believe no one use the Visual Studio version that opens this kind of file (it will convert it to another one).